 More context from the removed Twitter Thread authored by Jones, captured via Thread Reader:

 The 1619 Project has a single focus.
 A mission to arm all Americans with the truth.
 Reframe America’s textbook-whitewashed history with the truth and honesty they deserve.
 Add context and proper attribution to the Black Americans who have previously been left out of America’s founding narrative.

-The project is led by Nikole Hannah-Jones, a seasoned reporter at The New York Times.
+The 1619 Project is led by Nikole Hannah-Jones, a seasoned reporter at The New York Times.
 Over the coming weeks and months, The Times will be adding more stories, essays, poems and works to continue the discourse.